 Mohamed Salah’s failure to replicate his stunning 2017/18 season- when he won the Premier League golden boot- meant he dropped off Barcelona’s radar.

 Instead Barcelona managed to get revenge for Luis Figo, twenty years after the Portuguese winger moved to Real Madrid.

-After months of flirting Barcelona announced the signing of Marco Asensio on a free contract, much to the dismay of Madrid who threatened to join PSG and Man City in the Qatari Premier League.
+Barcelona announced the signing of Marco Asensio on a free contract, much to the dismay of Madrid who threatened to join PSG and Man City in the Qatari Premier League.